-I’d like to address a common injury to the hamstrings, those powerful muscles in the back of your thighs.
-It is not unusual for students who don’t warm up the hamstrings slowly, who push themselves in hamstring-stretching poses, or who do a lot of jumps into and out of forward bends and Chatarunga, to injure this area in the form of strain from overstretching, or, in more serious cases, tearing of the muscle fibers.
+It is not unusual for students who don’t warm up the hamstrings slowly and push themselves in hamstring-stretching poses or do a lot of jumps into and out of forward bends and Chatarunga to injure this area in the form of overstretching, or, in more serious cases, tearing of the muscle fibers.

-If you have your femur pulled back and your knee flexed, like in Dhanurasana (Bow Pose), your hamstrings are at some of their most contracted and shortened.
-When you are bending forward at the hips in poses like Paschimottanasana (Seated Forward Bend), they are required to go to their maximum length or stretch.
-And when you are springing back for Uttanasana into low Plank, or springing forward from Down Dog to Uttanasana, your are putting a sudden intense demand on the hamstring muscles.
+If you have your femur pulled back and your knee flexed, like in Dhanurasana (Bow Pose), your hamstrings are at their most contracted and shortened.
+When you bend forward at the hips in poses like Paschimottanasana (Seated Forward Bend), they go to their maximum length or stretch.
+When you jump back from Uttanasana (Standing Forward Bend) into Chaturanga or jump forward from Adho Mukha Svanasana (Downward-Facing Dog Pose) to Uttanasana, you place a sudden and intense demand on the hamstring muscles.

-As you can imagine, this would likely preclude you doing vigorous vinyasa practices without the very likely chance of re-injuring the tendon again and again.
-In addition, more static styles of practice like Iyengar or Anusara yoga would need to be modified if forward bends are part of the sequence.
-I learned a trick from one yoga teacher for modifying the front leg in Triangle to eliminate painful pulling of the hamstrings.
-Instead of turning the front foot out 90 degrees, you would turn it out more like 100 degrees or so.
-This would shift the stress more laterally on the tendon, to an area that might still be healthy and intact.
+As you can imagine, this precludes you doing vigorous vinyasa practices.
+Otherwise, you run the very likely chance of re-injuring the tendon again and again.
+In addition, more static styles of practice, including Iyengar or Anusara or hatha yoga, would need to be modified if forward bends are part of the sequence.

 Your yoga strap can be of some help as well.
 Make a loop and place it snuggly up the thigh as high as you can and so it won’t slip down (but not too tight).
 This creates a kind of brace that will shift the stretch of forward bends to the strapped spot on your hamstrings and away from the sitting bone.